MichaelMayor/MichaelMayor.github.io/README.md

 Reactive Biography

-This project is a reactive webpage to display knowledge and proficiency in HTML, CSS, and CSS Bootstrap.
+This project is a reactive webpage to display knowledge and proficiency in HTML, Javascript, CSS, and React.
 It uses multiple naivagatable pages and reacts to changes in the display window.
 It is primarily a placeholder webpage to be upgraded and edited as more development processes are learned.